brollin/speak-the-spire-talon/README.md

 up and running.
 What could go wrong?

 1. Talon Voice software: free, amazing speech engine and Python-based framework
-1. talonhub/community: set of voice commands scripts written by the community
+1. talonhub/community: set of voice command scripts written by the community
 1. brollin/say-the-spire-talon: (this repo) Say the Spire Talon voice commands
 1. Slay the Spire, installed via Steam
 1. Say the Spire Mod, and the mods it depends on